TristanSalles/EarthSurface/docs/glacial.rst

    :alt: Erosional glacial feature
    :align: center

-   Example of erosional glacier landscapes.
+   Examples of erosional glacier landscapes.

 Since glaciers erode a broad valley, the arêtes are left behind with steep walls separating them.
 At the head of a glacially carved valley is a a bowl-shaped feature called a **cirque** representing where the head of the glacier is eroding against the mountain by plucking rock away from it and the weight of the thick ice is eroding out a bowl.